LKedward/focal-docs/docs/kernels.md

 $> ld -r -b binary fclKernels.cl -o fclKernels.o
 ```

-In the call to `ld` the file containing the kernels text can have any arbitrary name, however the resulting binary object __MUST be called `fclKernels.o` with no path prefix__.
+In the call to `ld` the output binary file can have any arbitrary name, however the input file, containing the kernels source text, __MUST be called `fclKernels.cl` with no path prefix__.

 __Step 2:__
 Compile and link the main program with the `fclKernels.o` resource object: